hamzaak/designpatterns/README.md

 6. **Memento:** Capture the current state of an object and store it in such a manner that it can be restored at a later time without breaking the rules of encapsulation.
 7. **Observer:** Allows an object (subject) to publish changes to its state and other objects (observer) that depend upon that object are automatically notified of any changes to the subject's state. :heavy_check_mark:
 8. **State:** Alters the behavior of an object when it’s internal state changes.
-9. **Strategy:** Allows a client to choose an algorithm from a family of algorithms at run-time and gives it a simple way to access it.
+9. **Strategy:** Allows a client to choose an algorithm from a family of algorithms at run-time and gives it a simple way to access it. :soon:
 10. **Visitor:** Creates and performs new operations onto a set of objects without changing the object structure or classes.
 11. **Template Method:** Defines the basic steps of an algorithm and allow the implementation of the individual steps to be changed.